 - 3 biometric passport photos

-- The client will present his social insurance card to the authorities
+- The client will present their social insurance card to the authorities

 - Proof of health insurance (support through our office)